 “Breathable nail polish is created using a unique formula which enables water, moisture and oxygen to penetrate through the nail polish to reach the nail bed.
 It has been tested independently for water permeability to verify this,” says Counsell.

 Halal-certified beauty products are not just for Muslim women.
-The beauty brands often practice a non-denominational approach.
+Beauty brands often practice a non-denominational approach.
 Since halal-certified products adhere to strict guidelines, they are great for anyone looking for clean, organic and vegan beauty products.

 “We’re definitely heading towards the direction of a new frontier,” says Counsell.